martin-prillard/graph_cookbook/README.md

 ## 2️⃣ Run the notebooks

-Copy paste files of data in `./data` if needed to use them from notebooks.
+Copy paste data files in the `./data` directory you need them for notebooks.

-# First time Git setup in container
-git config --global user.name "martin-prillard" git config --global user.email "prillard.martin@gmail.com"